Changes in Google’s SERP 2019

 Everyone that works within SEO is well aware that Google constantly keeps changing and tuning their algorithms all the time.
 When you are working with SEO It is important that you keep up to date with the latest changes, especially when they roll out their core updates.
-What some SEO professionals might not pay very much attention to is the SERP changes.
+What some SEO professionals might not pay very much attention to are the SERP changes.
 Although we are a rank tracking tool, we are not talking about the changes in rankings on different keywords.
-No, we are talking about the actual layout, design and functionality of the Google SERP.
+No, we are talking about the actual layout, design, and functionality of the Google SERP.
 So, let’s take a look in the rearview mirror and see what changed in the Google SERP during 2019.

 Like most kinds of Google updates, they don’t roll out for everyone at the same time.
 Rather they do try them out on different users or in different situations.
 Before they eventually roll it out for the big masses.